Ask an Expert

 The experience for all of us was so powerful, we think it will take quite a while for us to understand what happened and digest it all.

 Offset Your Air Travel

-The carbon offsets we purchase on your behalf are sourced by Climate Friendly, an utterly reputable carbon management company based in Sydney Australia.
-They have rigorous quality assurance processes and support only the best, most effective projects that prevent carbon emissions being generated.
+The carbon offsets we purchase on your behalf are sourced from Climate Friendly, an utterly reputable carbon management company.

 Rising temperatures, drought and water shortages, melting glaciers and icecaps and extreme weather conditions bring the problem of global warming into our collective consciousness.
 The need to address this global concern, both on an individual, business and government level, has never been more immediate.
 We must act now to build a future that is less reliant on fossil fuels for energy and instead harness the efficiencies of renewable resources to fuel our homes, businesses and modern lifestyles.